TylerBaughcome/The-Rhetorical-Gazebo/README.md

 locally or on a device of your choice, please reach out, and we'll be able to help with any inconveniences.
 #Using the application
 The application has two parts, content upload and content reading.
 Uploading content requires an account as well as approval from a Rhetorical Gazebo administrator.
-For instance, here is the registration page for becoming a writer.<br\>
+For instance, here is the registration page for becoming a writer.<br/>
 <img src="https://therhetoricalgazebo-media.s3.us-east-2.amazonaws.com/Screenshot_20211122-165745.jpg" alt="drawing" width="200"/>